International-Data-Spaces-Association/IDS-testbed/Testsuite/README.md

 ## Set-up
 **The Testbed must be set-up and running**.
 Please follow the instructions in the [installation guide](../InstallationGuide.md) and come back.

+Please ensure, you have already installed.
+If not, please use the following command (depending on you OS):

+`sudo apt install htmldoc`

 In addition, you need a running [NodeJs installation](https://nodejs.org/en/download/).

 You install the missing modules by running the following commands (probably with `sudo`):